junxit/us-congress-bills-109/bill.md

 ## Preamble

 - Whereas during the establishment of the Socialist Republic of Vietnam as a 1-party state ruled and controlled by the Vietnamese Communist Party, uncompensated confiscation of real and personal property from Vietnamese citizens was a widespread occurrence;
-- Whereas the Government of the Socialist Republic of Vietnam continues to use the confiscation of land as a tool of repression against certain ethnic minorities, such as the Montagnards of the Central Highlands region;
 - Whereas Article 23 of the Constitution of the Socialist Republic of Vietnam provides that “[t]he lawful property of individuals and organizations shall not be nationalized”;
 - Whereas according to the Department of State, more work is necessary to adequately protect property rights in Vietnam; and
 - Whereas the people of the United States are firmly committed to freedom, democracy, and basic human rights for the citizens of the Socialist Republic of Vietnam: Now, therefore, be it